The geometric deformation of curved $L_\infty$ algebras and Lie algebroids: Curved structures from vector bundles and geometric deformation

-is an $L_\infty$ morphism, \item the curving is preserved by $\iota$. \end{enumerate} Then there exists an $L_\infty$-module structure on $\mathfrak v$ such that $\{\tilde l_n\}_{n=0}^\infty$ is a geometric deformation in the sense of Definition \ref{geomdefdef}. \end{proposition} \begin{proof} Assigning weight $-1$ to $\mathfrak v$ as before, the operations $\{\tilde l_n\}_{n=0}^\infty$ decomposes accordingly.
-The weight $0$-components have to satisfy the quadratic $L_\infty$ relation since negatively weighted operations are not allowed, due to the property of $\iota$.
-Further more, the components for any $n$ is entirely fixed by the $L_\infty$ structure on $\mathfrak h$.
-So the remaining components of weight $0$-operations are forced to encode an $\mathfrak h$-module structure on $\mathfrak v$.\end{proof}

-\begin{remark} It is also interesting to look for non-splitting extensions of $\mathfrak h$ by $\mathfrak v$, which might encodes novel structures.
-However, such extensions are hard to find in the context of smooth geometry.
-Abelian extensions of $\mathfrak h$ by module $\mathfrak v$ are usually classified by $H^2(\mathfrak h, \mathfrak v)$, which is uninteresting in our case due to the acyclicity (in positive degrees) of $\mathfrak h$ \cite{GG_ahat}.
-A similar conclusion can be drawn for nonabelian extensions, which are in general classified by commutative dg-algebra maps of CE cochains $C^*(Der(\mathfrak v))\to C^*(\mathfrak h)$\cite{HN2012, nlabExtLie}.
-The existence of such nontrivial maps is again not promising, since the codomain is acyclic in positive degrees. \end{remark}

-This following theorem highlights an intimate connection between the geometric deformations of $\mathfrak h\oplus \mathfrak v$ and the Lie algebroid structures on $V$. \begin{theorem} Any $(\Omega_{M},d)$-linear $L_\infty$ structure geometrically deformed from an Abelian extension $\mathfrak h\oplus\mathfrak v$ is uniquely determined by a Lie algebroid structure on $V$. \end{theorem} The proof involves the following steps: \begin{enumerate} \item Through degree analysis, we identify a particular type of nontrivial operations allowed on top of a splitting Abelian extension. \item By utilising duality, these new operations can be encoded in a defining equation and a consistency equation. \item The defining equation can be solved recursively and uniquely, once certain ``initial conditions" are specified. \item The consistency equation gives nothing but the requirement for those ``initial conditions", which asks for $V$ to be a Lie algebroid in arbitrary gauges. \end{enumerate} We will discuss the first three steps in Section \ref{linfty} and postpone the final step until Section \ref{algoid}.
+This following theorem highlights an intimate connection between the geometric deformations of $\mathfrak h\oplus \mathfrak v$ and the Lie algebroid structures on $V$. \begin{theorem} Given a curved $L_\infty$ algebra $\mathfrak h$ and its module $\mathfrak v$ as defined in Propositions \ref{prop:hdefn} and \ref{prop:vdefn}, any $(\Omega_{M},d)$-linear geometric deformation from the split Abelian extension $\mathfrak h\oplus\mathfrak v$ is uniquely determined by a Lie algebroid structure on $V$. \end{theorem} The proof involves the following steps: \begin{enumerate} \item Degree analysis identifies the nontrivial operations, which need to satisfy a defining equation and a consistency equation. \item Recursive solution of the defining equation can be obtained, which is specified uniquely by the ``initial conditions" (Proposition~\ref{propSol}). \item The consistency equation requires that the ``initial conditions" follow from a Lie algebroid structure on $V$ (Propositions~\ref{prop:quadrel}). \end{enumerate}